Trainingdata-datamarket/Selfie-and-ID-Dataset/README.md

 The dataset consists of 44,832 videos and selfies from 37,980 unique people from 170 countries.
 The data for the dataset is still gathering, so the number of videos and photos is getting bigger!

-### The dataset includes 2 different types of files:
+### The dataset includes 2 different types of images:
-- **Photo** - a selfie of a person from a mobile phone, the person is depicted alone on it, the face is clearly visible.
+- **Selfies** - 13 selfies of a person from a mobile phone, the person is depicted alone on it, the face is clearly visible.
-- **Video** - filmed on the front camera, on which a person moves his/her head left, right, up and down.
-Duration of the video is from 10 to 20 seconds.
+- **Id Photos** - id photos of the person from 2 different documents.

 ### Data in the dataset
-- People from 18 to 94 age old are presented in the dataset.
+- People from 18 to 76 age old are presented in the dataset.
-- For each person in the dataset age, country, gender and phone model is presented.
+- For each person in the dataset age, country and gender is presented.
-- The data was mostly (approximately **90%**) collected indoor, however there are also selfies and videos made outdoors.
+- The data was mostly (approximately **90%**) collected indoor, however there are also selfies made outdoors.
 - The lighting is artificial in **80%** of cases,  **5%** natural daily lightning, **5%** evening outdoor lighting, **10%** - dark indoor lighting.
-- People turn their heads, videos and photos are filmed so that the head takes up at least 1/2 of the frame.
+- People provided selfies where the head takes up at least 1/2 of the frame.
-- Distance from the camera is approximately 30 centimeters.
+- Distance from the camera is approximately 20-30 centimeters.

 ### People in the dataset
 ![Desktop - 1 (1)](https://github.com/trainingdata-pro/Selfie-Id-Dataset/assets/113421352/3b0969ff-a56b-407f-9aad-900c67e86429)